SioKCronin/website/content/ai_notes/data_engineering/stream_architecture.md

 * runs as a YARN as a application (Yet Another Resource Negotiator --- the resource management layer of the Hadoop ecosystem)

+## Lambda Architecture

+Blends the best of batch processing with stream processing to balance latency, throughput, and fault-tolerance.
+This structure requires an append-long, immutable data source.
+Every record is timestamped and is true (as it indeed records what entered at that point in time).
+There's a whole tangent conversation regarding human error in such a system, and yet the persistence of the data source provides a record that can be navigated in the event of error detection and diagnosis.

+### Three layers:

+* **batch processing**: generate views based on all available data in a read-only database, where updates completely replace existing precomputed views (e.g. Hadoop).
+* **real-time(speed) processing: provides views based on the most recent data, filling in the gaps in the batch processing views.
+May not be as accurate or complete as batch layer, but available in real-time (e.g. Storm).
+* **serving layer (respond to queries): build views from the processed data (e.g. data stores like Cassandra or MongoDB, or Elasticsearch for querying output).